KlaymeaN/DEZ/README.md

 # DEZ
-D bot is a personal project of mine in which I'm trying to practive my programming skills for learning purposes.
+D bot , is a bot which I created to expand my programming knowledge by trying to make a discord bot.
+This is for educational purposes and you should never use it!